-- be direct, general, unconditional and unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged; - be initially issued in an aggregate principal amount of US\$1,000,000,000; - be issued at 100.000% plus accrued interest, if any, from February 15, 2018; - be subject to an optional redemption with a make-whole premium prior to their scheduled maturity; - have a final maturity date of February 15, 2048; - be issued in denominations of US\$150,000 and in integral multiples of US\$1,000 in excess thereof; and - be represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
-See "Book-Entry Settlement and Clearance".
+- be direct, general, unconditional and unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged; - be initially issued in an aggregate principal amount of DOP40,000,000,000; - be issued at 100.000% plus accrued interest, if any, from February 15, 2018, payable in U.S. dollars as described below; - not be subject to optional redemption prior to their scheduled maturity; - have a final maturity date of February 15, 2023; - be issued in denominations of DOP8,000,000 and in integral multiples of DOP50,000 in excess thereof; - be represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
+See "Book-Entry Settlement and Clearance"; and - be payable in respect of principal or interest in U.S. dollars, as calculated by the calculation agent by translating the Dominican peso amount into U.S. dollars at the Observed Exchange Rate on the applicable Rate Calculation Date.